jafarilab/ocrRBBR/README.md

 <details>
   <summary>Click me</summary>

-ocrRBBR_bulk requires RNA-seq expression data (in a matrix format) and ATAC-seq signal intensity data (in a matrix format) as input.

-Example: Predict Boolean rules for the gene "Spi1" using RNA-seq and ATAC-seq data, results will be saved in a specified folder.

-res <- ocrRBBR_bulk(rnaseq_data, atacseq_data, gene_name = "Spi1", peak_ids = peak_ids, max_feature = 3, slope = 10, num_cores = 8)

-Available parameters:

-Required arguments:
+# Run ocrRBBR_bulk to infer OCR-driven Boolean rules for a gene
+res <- ocrRBBR_bulk(

-rnaseq_data : A matrix of RNA-seq expression values (rows: genes, columns: samples/cell types).
+  rnaseq_data  = rnaseq_data,      # Matrix of RNA-seq gene expression (genes × samples)

-atacseq_data : A matrix of ATAC-seq signal intensities (rows: peaks, columns: samples/cell types).
+  atacseq_data = atacseq_data,     # Matrix of ATAC-seq peak accessibility (peaks × samples)

-gene_name : A string specifying the gene for which to infer Boolean rules.
+  gene_name    = "Rag2",           # Gene for which Boolean rules will be inferred

-peak_ids : A vector of peak identifiers from ATAC-seq data to use as candidate regulatory regions for the specified gene.

-Optional arguments:
+  peak_ids     = peak_ids,         # Candidate regulatory peaks for this gene

-max_feature : Maximum number of input features allowed in a Boolean rule (default is 3).
+  max_feature  = 3,                # Maximum number of OCRs allowed in a Boolean rule

-slope : Slope parameter for the sigmoid activation function (default is 10).
+  slope        = 10,               # Slope for sigmoid activation function

-num_cores : Number of parallel workers to use (default is NA for automatic selection).
+  num_cores    = 8                 # Number of parallel workers for computation

-Results explanation:

-The function will output the predicted Boolean rules for the specified gene, along with associated metrics.
-The results include:

-Boolean rules: The inferred Boolean rules indicating regulatory relationships between ATAC-seq peaks and gene expression.

-Model fit: Information on the fitted model used to generate the Boolean rules.

-Additional metrics: Other metrics used for evaluating rule performance.
+)

+This function predicts Boolean rules for a given gene based on bulk-level multi-omics datasets (RNA-seq and ATAC-seq).

+Parameters
+Argument	Description
+rnaseq_data	A numeric matrix of RNA-seq expression values.
+Rows correspond to genes, and columns correspond to cell types or samples. atacseq_data	A numeric matrix of ATAC-seq signal intensities.
+Rows correspond to peaks, and columns correspond to cell types or samples. gene_name	A character string specifying the gene for which to infer Boolean rules. peak_ids	A vector of peak identifiers corresponding to rows in atacseq_data to be used as candidate regulatory regions for gene_name. max_feature	An integer specifying the maximum number of input features allowed in a Boolean rule.
+The default is 3. slope	Numeric.
+The slope parameter for the sigmoid activation function.
+Default is 10. num_cores	The number of parallel workers to use for computation.
+Adjust according to your system.
+Default is NA (automatic selection).
+Returns

+A list containing:

+boolean_rules_sorted: The Boolean rules sorted by importance.

+selected_peaks: The selected peaks used in the Boolean rule.

+model_fit: The model fit information.

+info: Additional information on the processing.

+# Call the function 'link_peaks_to_tss' with the necessary parameters
+linked_peaks <- link_peaks_to_tss(
+  gtf_file = gtf_file,          # Path to the GTF file with gene annotations
+  peaks_gr = peaks_gr,          # GRanges object containing ATAC-seq peaks
+  gene_list = NA,               # Optional: A list of specific genes to link peaks (default is NA, considering all genes) tss_window = NA               # Optional: A custom window size around the TSS (default is ±100kb) )

+Links ATAC-seq peaks to genes based on a user-defined window (±100kb by default) around the TSS (Transcription Start Site).

+Parameters
+Argument	Description
+gtf_file	Path to the GTF file containing the gene annotations (e.g., from Ensembl or Gencode). peaks_gr	A GRanges object containing peak regions (ATAC-seq peaks). gene_list	A character vector of gene names to consider.
+If left empty (default), all genes will be considered. tss_window	The window size (in base pairs) around the TSS to define the promoter region.
+Default is 100,000 bp.
+Returns

+A data frame containing the following columns:

+peak: Peak identifiers.

+peak_id: Peak ID associated with the ATAC-seq signal.

+gene_id: Gene ID associated with the peak.

+gene_name: Gene name associated with the peak.

+transcript_id: Transcript ID of the gene.

+gene_type: Gene type (e.g., protein-coding, lncRNA).

+distance: The distance between the peak center and the TSS.

 </details>

 ## Inference of OCR-Driven Boolean Rules in single-cell Multiome Datasets